 - Provide visitors and collaborators welcome, enjoyment and enrichment.

-The University will continue to engage external stakeholders for majority revegetation activities associated with UNE’s Landscape Management requirements.
-These groups will include:
+The University continues to engage external stakeholders for a variety of revegetation activities associated with UNE’s Landscape Management requirements.
+These groups include:

 - Armidale Tree Group (ATG, a native plant nursery) for appropriate species selection;

 - Armidale Urban Rivercare Group (AURG) for the coordination of planting activities.

 These groups are not-for-profit organisations coordinated by the Southern New England Landcare Coordinating Committee (SNELCC) which is the not-for-profit organisation responsible for the administration and public liability of ATG and AURG.
 SNELCC has the capability to access a range of information relating to effective planting methods including planning, ground and site preparation, planting and ongoing maintenance work plans.
 The University may rely on these groups for the advice, coordination and successful completion of landscape management projects.

 The University continues to allow existing opportunities for community involvement in landscape management within the campus.
 This would entail around research programs by staff and student large volunteer workforce comprising local community members and the University students.

 It is common to see koalas at UNE, whether they are resting in the trees or moving about the campus, filled with Eucalypts and other native flora.
 The University has developed Koala Management Plan with the purpose of protecting Koala populations across their current range.